Susan O'Neill (singer): Found Myself Lost

 SON's 2018 debut album Found Myself Lost saw her being favourably compared with the likes of Janis Joplin, Amy Winehouse, Adele and Florence Welch.
 It was one of Hot Press magazine's 'Albums of the Year' and garnered her a number of heavyweight fans – most notably U2's Bono and Irish trad superstar Sharon Shannon (who invited SON to support her sold out tour of Australia and New Zealand).

 When the 30th anniversary of The Joshua Tree came about in March 2017, she was invited to cover one of U2's songs.
 SON opted for that album's edgy penultimate track ‘Exit’.

 The U2 singer Bono told her that her version of his song "took me aback in its simplicity and power... stark and still until it wasn't...
 He signed his email off with, "Your fan, Bono."

-Although she plays the guitar, harmonica, trumpet her true love lies in the soulful type singing that she is steadily building a reputation with.
-Under her own guise Susan has supported Mundy, Paddy Casey, Mick Flannery, Wyvern Lingo and Sharon Shannon on her 2018 Irish tour.
+Although she plays the guitar, harmonica, and trumpet, she focuses on singing.
+Under her own guise Susan has supported Mundy, Paddy Casey, Mick Flannery, Wyvern Lingo, and Sharon Shannon on her 2018 Irish tour.

 In 2019, SON toured Australia, Europe, Canada and North America.